Azure/AppService/_posts/2025-03-19-phi-sidecar-extension.md

 ## Testing the application

 After adding the sidecar, wait a few minutes for the application to restart.

+*Note: Since we are deploying a language model, please be aware that the application might take a little longer to start up the first time.
+This delay is due to the initial setup and loading of the Phi model, which ensures that it is ready to handle requests efficiently.
+Subsequent startups should be faster once the model is properly initialized.*

 Once the application is live, navigate to it and try asking questions like `Tell me more about this shirt` or `How do I pair this shirt?`